fredyfx/woodhouse/README.md

 ## Trivia Facts
 * The project was named after the butler in the TV series Archer as a poke at Jenkins.
-* The project was originally named Woodhouse after the character in Family Guy.
+* The project was originally named Buzzkillington after the character in Family Guy.